Artheanos/tictactoe/README.md

-# tictactoe
+# TicTacToe
-Tic-tac-toe multiplayer game made in python django
+Multiplayer game made in python django using channels